 Do I have Adult ADHD?

 Well, there are multiple theories as to why there is such a steady increase.
-Many theories include behavioral, environmental, or biological changes but one of the more obvious reasons for the increase is awareness.
+Many theories include behavioural, environmental, or biological changes but one of the more obvious reasons for the increase is awareness.
 We are discussing, treating, and screening for ADHD much more than we used to.
 It may be possible that there aren’t necessarily that many more children with ADHD today, we just were not paying attention.

-If you have always struggled with everyday tasks, or have ever wondered if you have Adult ADHD here are some common traits associated with an Adult ADHD diagnoses:
+If you have always struggled with everyday tasks, or have ever wondered if you have adult ADHD here are some common traits associated with an adult ADHD diagnoses:

-• Easily Bored.
-If you are easily bored and tend to struggle to focus on things that don’t interest you, it could be a sign of Adult ADHD.
+- Easily Bored.
+If you are easily bored and tend to struggle to focus on things that don’t interest you, it could be a sign of adult ADHD.
 Let’s be honest, adult responsibilities tend to force us to work on things that we don’t always have interest in: reading instruction manuals, complete projects around the house, completing projects at work that aren’t interesting.
-Adult responsibilities aren’t necessarily interesting and if you have Adult ADHD, completing these responsibilities may be significantly more difficult.
+Adult responsibilities aren’t necessarily interesting and if you have adult ADHD, completing these responsibilities may be significantly more difficult.

-• Extreme Procrastination.
+- Extreme Procrastination.
 If you are easily bored or easily distracted by other things, you tend to put off projects that need to be completed.
-Procrastination at some level is pretty normal, but if you go to the extreme to avoid things you are not interested in, it may be a sign of Adult ADHD.
+Procrastination at some level is pretty normal, but if you go to the extreme to avoid things you are not interested in, it may be a sign of adult ADHD.

-• Anxiety and/or Depression.
+- Anxiety and/or Depression.
 Anxiety and depression are common amongst adults who have adult ADHD or have had ADHD as a child.
 Sadly, traits like low self-esteem are common.
 This may be due to the additional struggles that come with learning how to function with ADHD.
 Feeling like you are not as smart or the impacts of always getting in trouble in school can impact someone’s self-worth and identity.
 This can easily follow into adulthood as anxiety and/or depression.

 Related reading: